 In the event that there is a disparity between Moody's and S&P's ratings on the Bonds, the lower rating will prevail for the purpose of calculating the Commitment Fee.
-In addition, should any Event of Default occur on the long-term unenhanced ratings on the Bonds or any Parity Debt be withdrawn or suspended by one or more of the rating agencies for credit-related reasons, the Fee Rate shall automatically increase to 1.5% per annum.
+In addition, should any Event of Default occur on the long-term unenhanced ratings on the bonds or any Parity Debt be withdrawn or suspended by one or more of the rating agencies for credit-related reasons, the Fee Rate shall automatically increase to 1.5% per annum.
 All such increases in the Commitment Rate contemplated above will be adjusted at the beginning of the quarter following the rate change.

-Under the 2003B Agreement, any bonds purchased through the Liquidity Facility become Bank Bonds and shall, from the date of such purchase and while they are Bank Bonds, bear interest at the Base Rate (equal to the greater of the Prime Rate or the Federal Funds Rate plus 0.5% or 3%), until 180 days after the initial date of purchase, and thereafter at the Base Rate plus 1% per annum.
+Under the 2003B Agreement, any bonds purchased through the Liquidity Facility become Bank Bonds and shall, from the date of such purchase and while they are Bank Bonds, bear interest at the Base Rate (equal to the greater of the Prime Rate, the Federal Funds Rate plus 0.5%, or 3%), until 180 days after the initial date of purchase, and thereafter at the Base Rate plus 1% per annum.
 Upon remarketing of Bank Bonds and the receipt of the sales price by the Liquidity Provider, such bonds are no longer considered Bank Bonds.
 Payment of the interest on the Bank Bonds is on the first business day of each calendar month following the date on which such Bank Bond became a Bank Bond.
-As of June 30, 2022, there were no Bank Bonds held by the 2003B Liquidity Facility.
+As of June 30, 2024, there were no Bank Bonds held by the 2003B Liquidity Facility.

 Included in the 2003B Agreement is a take out provision, in case the Remarketing Agent is unable to resell any bonds that are "put" within the earlier of the termination date and 365 days of the "put" date.
-In this situation, the Hospitals is required to redeem the Bank Bonds held by the Liquidity Facility.
-The Series 2003B Agreement allows the Hospitals to redeem Bank Bonds in monthly installments of principal beginning on the first business day of the month until the fourth anniversary of the purchase date, until fully paid.
-If the take out agreement were to be exercised because the entire outstanding \$18.1 million of demand bonds was "put" and not resold, the Hospitals would be required to pay \$5.35 million, \$5.18 million, \$4.92 million, and \$4.66 million in years one, two, three, and four, respectively, following the termination date under the installment loan agreement assuming a Base Rate of 4.75% (Prime Rate) for the first 180 days and a rate of 5.75% (Base Rate plus 1%) thereafter.
+In this situation, UNC Hospitals is required to redeem the Bank Bonds held by the Liquidity Facility.
+The Series 2003B Agreement allows UNC Hospitals to redeem Bank Bonds in monthly installments of principal beginning on the first business day of the month until the fourth anniversary of the purchase date, until fully paid.
+If the take out agreement were to be exercised because the entire outstanding \$13.4 million of demand bonds was "put" and not resold, UNC Hospitals would be required to pay \$4.4 million, \$4.15 million, \$3.83 million, and \$3.52 million in years one, two, three, and four, respectively, following the termination date under the installment loan agreement assuming a Base Rate of 8.5% (Prime Rate) for the first 180 days and a rate of 9.5% (Base Rate plus 1.00%) thereafter.
 The expiration date of the agreement is July 8, 2027.